-Nutella Filled Donuts Recipe
+Nutella Stuffed Donuts

 Eric and I went on vacation to Australia in May, so we declared this month to be No-Spend-June.
 We figured we would try to balance out Spend-a-Lot-May.

 But then Kirby came to the door.
 That’s right, the famous vacuum cleaner (sorry, I mean ‘Home Cleaning System.’
 He corrected me like 5 times.)
 Our salesman’s name was Zack, but I call him Kirby because he’s a true believer!
 Kind of like how George Foreman named all of his kids George Foreman.

 Kirby is trying to get on my good side by showing me JUST HOW MUCH dirt is in my house.
 Listen, I’m not perfect but my house isn’t a complete disaster.
 Or so I thought.
 Now I’m questioning EVERYTHING.

 Kirby keeps asking me all these embarrassing questions that I didn’t even know I should be embarrassed about. ”How often to you clean these drapes?
 Do you just throw them in the wash?”
 Um, no, neither of those things.
 ‘How long have you had them?’
 I mumbled something unintelligible but they’ve got to be at least 5 years old.
 Who washes drapes, people??
 Come on am I the only heathen out there?

 Then he started vacuuming my laminate wood floors.
 Did you KNOW that when you sweep, you’re basically pushing around little pieces of glass (dirt=glass apparently) and that it is basically SCRATCHING YOUR FLOOR???

 Don’t even get me started on the mattress.
 He started vacuuming my mattress, guys.
 “How often do you vacuum your mattress?”
 Um well… “How often WOULD you clean your mattress if you had a KIRBY Home Cleaning System??”
 EVERY DAY PROBABLY.